 - It stimulates collagen production and cuts down on inflammation from bug bites, cuts and burns when ground down and applied to the skin.

 - The tea made from the stems and leaves is often used as a natural way to reduce tooth pain.

 - A syrup made from the bark can treat sore throats, coughs, and bronchial ailments.

 - It is rich in tannins, alkaloids, lipids, saponins, phytosterols, glucosides, xylose, and rhamnose, among other beneficial properties.

 - The dried bark can be used as a hallucinogenic in high concentrations.

 Benefits to Other Plants

-This fast-growing tree is native to South America.
-It grows in United States Department of Agriculture plant hardiness zones 9 through 13.
-The Mimosa hostilis will get in most of its impressive growth within the first five years from the time it pokes its first bright green stem out from the soil.
+This fast-growing tree is native to South America and is perennial only in very warm climates.
+Mimosa hostilis will get in most of its impressive growth within the first five years from the time it pokes its first bright-green stem out from the soil.

 Generally, the hard seeds need hot water to give them a good head start when forcing them to sprout at home.
 This is the most common way to force a Mimosa hostilis seed to successfully start its sprout cycle: